"End Intimate Partner Abuse

 12) What is the cost of the program?

 The program is billed session by session, payable monthly, and the cost range is $175 to $250 per session.
 A sliding fee scale is available for those who are eligible.

 13) Is this treatment program covered by healthcare insurance?

 That depends on your policy.
-However, you are responsible for payment for these services and securing your reimbursement directly from your insurance company.
+However, you are responsible for payment of these services and for securing your reimbursement directly from your insurance company.

 14) Is there follow-up support after completing the program?

 Yes, ongoing support is available.
 You can obtain follow-up sessions at varying intervals (one month, three months, six months and one year).
 Or, you can secure ongoing weekly, bi-monthly or as needed support to maintain your progress.

 The best way to determine program appropriateness is through an individual personal consultation with one of the treatment providers.
 You can reserve an appointment from this website below.